 4. Surveys and Questionnaires: You can get feedback from your users and collect their satisfaction metrics and ratings through surveys and questionnaires.
 Make sure that you ask close-ended questions because they have a higher response rate and they’re much easier to analyze.

 1. Participant Observation: This is one of the easiest and most effective user research methods.
 In this method, the researcher watches real users interact with the product in their natural environment (home, workplace, etc.) This helps you understand whether the users have a real need for the app you’d like to build, and a lot more.

 2. Moderated and Unmoderated Usability Testing: In moderated testing, you collect data on your product by asking the participants to complete a few tasks while you’re present there.
 Whereas, in unmoderated testing, the participant carries out the tasks without anyone else present in the room.

 3. In-Depth Interviews: These are one-on-one interviews where the participant and the researcher discuss all the aspects of a product and service ‘in depth’.
 This user research method helps you get more detailed insights about your product as well as the users’ experience with your product.

 4. Focus Groups: In this method, you pick a few participants from your target audience, assemble them in one room, and discuss your product and service.
-This focus group is led by a moderator and it enables you to understand multiple viewpoints and users’ reaction.
+This focus group is led by a moderator and it enables you to understand multiple viewpoints and users’ reactions.